 - Develop a comprehensive sustainability strategy for the Hertie School.

-The Sustainable Action Programme outlines a set of concrete and pragmatic measures to promote sustainability on campus and reduce the school’s carbon footprint.
+The Green Campus Action Programme outlines a set of concrete and pragmatic measures to promote sustainability on campus and reduce the school’s carbon footprint.
 The suggested measures are of varying nature: from short or medium term actions to measures that can be included into routine workflows by Hertie School units, and others that represent additional workload or costs.
-The Sustainable Action Programme is a “living document” and will be updated and adapted on a regular basis.
+The Green Campus Action Programme is a “living document” and will be updated and adapted on a regular basis.

 “I was positively surprised by the composition of the Sustainability Committee.
 It brings together different levels of experience, different perspectives and above all a lot of motivation to make the Hertie School more sustainable.”Cornelia Woll, President and Professor of International Political Econom